Course dates will be announced soon.

 - Stam, T. (2017).
 Reasons and resources: Understanding pupils’ aspirations in lower vocational Dutch education.
 Ethnography and Education, 12 (3), 259-270.

 Dr. Talitha Stam is Postdoctoral Researcher at the Department of Public Administration and Sociology of Erasmus University Rotterdam.
-She is an educated anthropologist with a broad experiences in ethnographic and other qualitative research methods in and outside the Netherlands.
-Her research interests are in the field of ethnography, social inequalities, diversity, family sociology, education and disaster anthropology.
+She is an educated anthropologist with a broad experience in ethnographic and other qualitative research methods in and outside the Netherlands.
+Her research interests are in the field of social inequalities, education, children, youth, families and ethnography.